Posted in

 Step 1: Contact Local Assistance Agencies

-Start by contacting organizations that operate emergency housing programs in your area.
+You can start by contacting organizations that offer emergency housing programs or emergency shelters in your area.
 These may include:

 Local homeless shelters: If shelters are full, they may be able to issue a hotel voucher or refer you to an agency that does.

-Community Action Agencies: These organizations often manage emergency financial assistance and housing resources.
+Community Action Agencies: Local community action agencies sometimes also offer emergency financial assistance and housing resources.

-Charities and Churches: Nonprofit organizations such as the Salvation Army, Catholic Charities, or the United Way may distribute vouchers.
+Charities and Churches: Nonprofit organizations such as the Salvation Army, Catholic Charities, or the United Way distribute hotel stay vouchers during emergencies.

 County or City Housing Departments: Some local governments have programs to help residents in crisis situations.